Get free access to

-Does an executive director of a limited liability company in the Czech Republic have to be of Czech nationality?
+Does a managing director of a limited liability company in the Czech Republic have to be of Czech nationality?

-No, the executive director can be of any nationality.
+No, the managing director can be of any nationality.

-Can we incorporate the limited liability company in the Czech Republic remotely or is your personal presence required?
+Can we incorporate the limited liability company in the Czech Republic remotely or is our personal presence required?